Nintendocustom/file-formats/fib-format.md

 Each file's data is stored contiguously in the "File Data Blocks" section of the FIB file.
 *   The **offset** for a specific file's data is given by its `File Data Offset` in its FST entry.
 *   The **compressed size** of a file is not explicitly stored per entry.
-It is calculated by:
+It can be calculated by:
     *   For all but the last file (when sorted by `File Data Offset`): `(Next File's Data Offset) - (Current File's Data Offset)`
     *   For the last file (when sorted by `File Data Offset`): `(FST Offset) - (Current File's Data Offset)`
     *   *(Note: This requires FST entries to be sorted by `File Data Offset` for calculation, though they are stored sorted by `Filename Hash` in the FST block itself.)*